kongty/lapidary/new-direction.md

 Can we do some polyhedral analysis to map multiple tasks simulatenously on the same memory unit instaed of space sharing it?!
 Compute/Reconfig/Compute/Reconfig
 Edge case: dynamically change dataflow
+Can we have both sparse PE and dense PE on CGRA.
+DSE. graph analytics.
+CGRA for sparsity and graph analytics!